Pougher/Fennec/STYLE.md

 ```
 ---
 ### Structures and Unions
 When defining structures and unions, always use `typedef` before your structure definition.
-When naming your structures and unions, use camel case and prefix the name of the structure with the project that structure is a part of, followed by an `_`.
+When naming your structures and unions, use camel case and prefix the name of the structure with the project that structure is a part of.

 #### Members
 - Must be in byte size order (saves on structure size)